 In January of 2020, Aidan was named to the Sail Canada, Canadian Sailing Youth Squad.
 Aidan’s goal was to qualify for the 2020 Youth Worlds in Brazil, and was seemingly poised to do so as he finished top Canadian at the 2020 Midwinters East.
 However, sadly due to COVID-19 all major championships including the Youth World Championships, Laser Radial Youth Worlds, Laser Radial Youth Europeans, and Kiel Week, were cancelled.
 Nonetheless, Aidan sailed as much as possible during this time and placed 9th at the RS21 North American Championships, 5th at the Junior Lipton Championships, 6th at the Laser Radial Gulf Coast Championship, and 1st at the Laser D15 Championship.

-This year, Aidan will be competing at the US National Championship, Canadian Youth National Championship, Laser Radial Youth European Championships in Croatia, Laser Radial Youth World Championships in Italy, and the Men's Laser Radial World Championships in the USA.
-His main goal still remains, which is to represent Canada at the Youth World Championships which will take place in Oman later this year.
+This year, Aidan competed at the US National Championship, Canadian Youth National Championship, Laser Radial Youth European Championships in Croatia, Laser Radial Youth World Championships in Italy, and the Men's Laser Radial World Championships in the USA.

-Aidan is a truly dedicated and motivated athlete.
-Any and all support he receives is greatly appreciated and will help Aidan to reach his goals of representing Canada internationally.
+Aidan is an extremely motivated sailor, all support he receives is greatly appreciated and will help Aidan to reach his goals of representing Canada internationally.